MPLew-is/github-api-client/ReadMe.md

 			...
 			-----END RSA PRIVATE KEY-----
-			""" // Replace with your GitHub App's private key let client: GithubGraphqlClient = try await .init(
+			""" // Replace with your GitHub App's private key let client: GithubApiClient = try await .init(
 			appId: "123456", // Replace with your GitHub App ID
-			privateKey: privateKey,
+			privateKey: privateKey
-			installationLogin: "MPLew-is" // Replace with the user on which your app has been installed )
+		)

+		let item = try await client.graphqlQuery(
+			ProjectV2.self,
-		let item = try await client.query(ProjectV2.self, id: "PVT_...") // Replace with the unique node ID for your GitHub Project (V2)
+			id: "PVT_...", // Replace with the unique node ID for your GitHub Project (V2)
+			for: "MPLew-is" // Replace with the user on which your app has been installed) )
 	}
 }
 ```